 Leiden University also offers open and online courses, for example in the form of Massive Open Online courses, or MOOCs, and Small Open Online courses, SPOCs.
 These programmes allow students to study wherever they want; independent of time and place.
 Anyone who is wants to learn can gain knowledge without having to be physically present at a learning institution.

 The University firmly endorses the importance of good teaching.
 We therefore devote much attention to lecturer professionalisation, for instance with the University Teaching Qualification (BKO) which is a hallmark for our lecturers.
 We also ensure we listen to our students.
 They express their opinions about the teaching in evaluations at the end of each course, they award teaching prizes to the best lecturers and they have their say in teaching policy in the Leiden University Student Platform (LUS) (information in Dutch) and in the departmental teaching committees.

 Innovation in teaching

 Increasing diversity in the student population, international classrooms and rapid technological developments demand a lot of our teaching.
 Where better to conduct research into educational innovation than at a university itself?
 The basic premise is that improvements in our teaching are based on evidence-based scientific research.
 This research focuses on the use of new technologies in teaching, effective interaction between students and lecturers and close links between teaching and research.

-The aim of the Leiden University Teachers’ Academy (in Dutch) is to make the skills of our best lecturers visible and to further develop, articulate and use these throughout the entire University.
+The aim of the Leiden Teachers’ Academy (information in Dutch) is to make the skills of our best lecturers visible and to further develop, articulate and use these throughout the entire University.
 The Academy now comprises some 20 teaching fellows with a passion for teaching.
 It is a platform for knowledge exchange and collaboration between lecturers from different faculties.